aryn-ai/sycamore/README.md

 ## Add the full Sort Benchmark Dataset

-By default, the Quickstart crawls the [Sort Benchmark website](http://www.sortbenchmark.org) and downloads and ingests [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf).
+By default, the Quickstart downloads and ingests [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf) from the [Sort Benchmark website](http://www.sortbenchmark.org).
 However, you may want to ingest the whole Sort Benchmark website dataset to search over more documents.
 This dataset includes many PDFs and the acutal HTML pages themselves, and has a variety of tables (some very poorly formatted!) and figures.
 After loading this data, you can experiment with how Aryn Search can answer questions on this unstructured dataset.

 Keep the Aryn Stack running from the previous example.
-You will now add the rest of the documents from the Sort Benchmark website.
+You will now crawl the the Sort Benchmark website and add the rest of the data:

 1. Run the Sycamore HTTP Crawler container with an additional parameter:
 ```